leogodin217/motorcycle_classification/README.md

 classification.

-In the end, we will find that model tuning, data transformation, and data augmentation have, at best, incremental benefits on the model.
+In the end, we will find that model tuning, data transformation, and data augmentation have, at best, incremental benefits.
 In fact, the best time I spent on this project involved performance tuning Pytorch itself to achieve faster modeling times.

 Throughout the last eight weeks, I conducted myriad experiments.
 Not all are included in this document or code repository.
-Most test results show will test data with fifty targets over fifty epochs.
+Most experiments test data with fifty targets over fifty epochs.
 Some will include more epochs as needed.
-Data with fifty targets was the sweet spot between a low number of targets with high accuracy and a high number of targets with low accuracy.
+Fifty targets was the sweet spot between a low number of targets with high accuracy and a high number of targets with low accuracy.

 \*\* Please note.
 Only selected code examples are included in this document.
 To see all code, look through the Jupyter notebooks and the two python packages in the git repository.
 The notebooks are numbered in order needed to run all of them.
-They have all ben saved with output.
+They all include output.
 This means you can see the code and results in the Github repository.

 \*\* Since I do not have license to publish the data I used, data is not included in this repository.
 Though, the code to obtain data is.
 See notebooks 1 and 2.
 Notebook 2 will require a Microsoft Azure account and an API key for their cognitive services.
 As with any automated image download, issues can occur.
-The most common was bad images and images with long names.
+The most common are bad images and images with long names.
 These are easily resolved and script output points to the issues.

 \*\* To run the Jupyter notebooks, a little setup is required.
 Libraries are listed in each of the notebooks.
 I recommend using Anaconda and creating a virtual environment.
 Utility functions and classes are included in randomdatautilities and modeling.
-The can be installed with pip -e.
+They can be installed with pip -e.

 Data
 ====

-I could not find any existing free data sets for image classification.
+I could not find any existing free data sets for motorcycle classification.
 There were commercial options, but prices were not listed.
 In the end, I decided to create my own data set.
 After a lot of experimentation, I found that totalmotorcycle.com had a very consistent naming convention